gracco/sysadmin-interview-questions/README.md

 * Talk about your preferred development/administration environment.
 (OS, Editor, Browsers, Tools etc.)
   - SO - Linux (Arch Linux)
+    editor - vscode
+    Browser- chromium/firefox
-    editor - vscode, Browser- chrome, tools - git, zsh, oh-my-zsh, python, ansible, terminator, packer, meld, git
+    tools - git, zsh, oh-my-zsh, python, ansible, terminator, packer, meld, git, helm, kubectl, aws tools distro - Arch (l)
+    environment - i3wm

 * Tell me about the last major Linux project you finished.
   - I just finished a e-commerce project using opensource tools like centos, java, springcloud, mongodb, centos, rabbitmq, cassandra, kafka+zookeeper, Azure, percona-mysql, NetflixOSS (as API gateway), nodejs.

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
-  - I was suppose toto use docker swarm in production, but we didn't test our performance in this new environment, when the system received a huge throughtput everything started to break.
+  - I was suppose to use docker swarm in production, but we didn't test our performance in this new environment, when the system received a huge throughtput everything started to break.
 At this time I had to migrate very fast back to IAAS, and I learned a lot of stuff about docker, cgroups, and why we always need to test before put something in production.

 * Why we must choose you?
-  - I have a lot of experience, with different environment, different size of companies, with that I have a huge experience scalling services, learning new tecnologies, automating boring tasks, and a cool mind to troubleshoot, solve problems in critical environments.
+  - I have a lot of experience, with different environments, different size of companies, with that I have a huge experience scalling services, learning new tecnologies, automating boring tasks, and a cool mind to troubleshoot and solve problems in critical environments.

 * What function does DNS play on a network?
-  - Translate IP addresses into names, DNS can also provides a load balancer layer using geolocation and so.
+  - It's on the core for any serious environment, resposible to translate IP addresses into names, DNS can also provides a load balancer layer using geolocation, service discovery using SRV entry and a lot of others features.

 * What is HTTP?
   - HTTP (hypertext transport protocol) it's a protocol that defines how messages are formated and transmitted via web, and what actions webservers and browsers should take in response of various commands.

 * What is an HTTP proxy and how does it work?
-  - An HTTP proxy it's a service that forwards http connections, for example a user A want's to access a server www.b.com, but for security reasons the user cannot have direct access on internet, so the user's browser will ask for the http proxy to access the website, the webserver from www.b.com will receive a http message from the proxy and will anwser as usual, but in the http HEADER from the message will be changed by the http proxy server who will add or change some headers like User-Agent, X-Forwarded-For and so.
+  - An HTTP proxy it's a service that forwards http connections, for example a user A want's to access a server www.b.com, but for security reasons the user cannot have direct access on internet, so the user's browser will ask for the http proxy to access the website, the webserver from www.b.com will receive a http message from the proxy and will anwser as usual, but in the http HEADER from the message will be changed by the http proxy server who will add or change some headers like User-Agent, X-Forwarded-For, used a lot for companies who had to control their users Internet access.

 * Describe briefly how HTTPS works.
   - HTTPS uses the same HTTP protocol but creates a security layer(tunnel) using SSL/TLS, on top of it, this prevents anyone modify or see what's happening inside this tunnel and ensure the client it's communicating with the right server.
 The SSL handshake is established and after that all HTTP responses are send by.